stevenmiller888/mind/Readme.md

 };
 ```

+You can use Mind in the browser by requiring it with Duo or Browserify.
+Or you can simply use the prebuilt root `index.js` file directly, which will expose `Mind` on the `window` object.

 ## Plugins

 Use plugins created by the Mind community to configure pre-trained networks that can go straight to making predictions.